 First things first.
 The model number of your appliance is the KEY!
-You must have the model to find the correct part number.
+You must have the model number to find the correct part number.
 Once you have your part number, you can start browsing.
 Finding your model number is easy.
 It will be on the sticker with all the manufacturer's information stuck right to your appliance.
 (See images below.)

 Note: The Serial Number is not needed to find parts, because it is used solely for your own records.